The staff of a N.J. bar was covid quarantined. So a barber came to sling beers and keep the bar open.

 As Kahn observed safely from a distance, Fersa and Mercurio then took care of 40 to 50 tables, he said.

-“We were super busy, but it wasn’t overwhelming,” said Fersa.
-“There was a lot of good energy and sunshine and people were in a celebratory mood.
+“We were super busy, but it wasn’t overwhelming,” Fersa said.
+“There was a lot of good energy and sunshine, and people were in a celebratory mood.
 We went through a lot of beer.”

 Fersa said his prior experience waiting tables was in high school, when he worked briefly at a pizza restaurant.
 But he wasn’t cut out then for waiting tables, he said.